 The ultralow capacitance and exceptionally low charge injection of these multiplexers make them ideal solutions for data acquisition and sample-and-hold applications, where low glitch and fast settling are required.
-Figure 2 of the data sheet shows that there is minimum charge injection over the entire signal range of the device. iCMOS construction also ensures ultralow power dissipation, making the parts ideally suited for portable and battery-powered instruments.
+There is minimum charge injection over the entire signal range of the device. iCMOS construction also ensures ultralow power dissipation, making the ds ideally suited for portable and battery-powered instruments.

 - Audio and video routing